 Kiss Group Costume

 Morticia Addams is basically the matriarch of Halloween costumes.
-Her ghostly elegance is classic and a makeup look easy to replicate if you have the right products.
+Her ghostly elegance is classic and her makeup is easy to replicate if you have the right products.
 Take it from us; we've been drawing inspiration from her for years, which is why her makeup look is a mainstay in our Halloween arsenal.

 We recommend starting with a foundation that's too light for your skin tone by a shade or two.
-Move on to a dark brow pencil (to replicate her insane arches), and some frosted eye shadow like Wet n Wild's Mega Shimmer Dust in Lotus ($11).
-After liner, like Sonia Kashuk Jet Set Liquid Eyeliner in Black ($7), and some blood red lipstick, like Maybelline's SuperStay Lipstick in Ravishing Rouge ($7), you're basically done.
+Move on to a dark brow pencil (to replicate her insane arches), and some frosted eye shadow like Wet n Wild's Mega Shimmer Dust in Lotus.
+After liner, like Sonia Kashuk Jet Set Liquid Eyeliner in Black, and some blood-red lipstick, like Maybelline's SuperStay Lipstick in Ravishing Rouge, you're basically done.
 For the full tutorial, click here.
 Or check out the easy-to-follow one from YouTuber Olivia Doyle.

 Snapchat Filter Makeup